Are you gearing up for Valentine’s Day? Here are over 100 valentine activities for preschoolers to add to your Valentine’s Day lesson plans.

 Literacy Valentine Activities

 Make a fine motor valentine craft with pony beads, letter beads, and pipe cleaners.
-The children will love making their own beaded name hearts.
+My students have loved making this, so I think you should definitely add it to your list of valentine activities for preschoolers!

 Encourage the children to use their names to learn early literacy skills.
 These three heart name crafts will inspire them to do just that.

-Children can write their own books about the people and things the love.
+Children can write about the people and things they love with this “I Love” valentine book making activity.
 It’s simple to set up, gets the kids involved as authors and illustrators, and teaches so many important literacy concepts.

 Math Valentine Activities for Preschoolers